 - ½ teaspoon salt

-- 4 tablespoons butter, , Dairy-free use Earth Balance Vegan Buttery Sticks
+- 4 tablespoons butter, for dairy-free use Earth Balance Vegan Buttery Sticks

 - 2 tablespoons honey